markeissler/wonderful-objective-c-style-guide/README.md

 When using properties, instance variables should always be accessed and mutated using `self.`.
 This means that all properties will be visually distinct, as they will all be prefaced with `self.`.

-There are a couple of exceptions to this rule:
+These are some notable exceptions to this rule:

 * Setup and Tear down: init and dealloc
+* Overriding accessors (getters/setters)
-* NSCoding Protocol: encodeWithCoder and initWithCoder
+* Archiving activities: e.g. NSCoding Protocol's encodeWithCoder and initWithCoder

 Whenever the object is in an unstable state (e.g. during setup and tear down) you should access the backing instance variable (i.e. `_variableName`) directly to avoid any potential side effects of the getters/setters.
 For one opinion on this practice, see: [Don’t Message self in Objective-C init (or dealloc)](http://qualitycoding.org/objective-c-init/).

+Whenever you elect to override a getter/setter to provide a custom implementation (instead of the one provided by synthesis) you will need to access the backing instance variables directly to avoid a runtime loop.

 Whenever you are attempting to archive and unarchive an object, you are likely intending to capture and restore the exact values of the internal data members; therefore, in those cases you should access th instance variables directly to avoid setting/restoring values that would otherwise be mutated through getters/setters.